 It’s time for my first impressions about the graphics: Lighting seems a bit odd, and my biggest complaint is that plants don’t seem to mesh very well into the terrain… I don’t have experience with modern games so I cannot compare, but I would dare to say it doesn’t look much different than Ultima IX (At least this first part?).
-Note however that graphics don’t matter much to me… I’m able to quickly fill the gaps with imagination.
+However, graphics don’t matter much to me… I’m able to quickly fill the gaps with imagination.

-Now I try to talk with her, but it just.. doesn’t work… I’m supposed to double click but it’s not working.
-After lots of clicking I manage to get the dialog to run.
+Now I try to talk with her, but it just… doesn’t work… I’m supposed to double click but it’s not working.
+After lots of clicking, I manage to get the dialog to run.

-The game now instruct me to continue along the path into a mirror.
+The game now instructs me to continue along the path into a mirror.
 I try to deviate for the first time and proceed onward, walking all the way to the circle of stones.
-But had no choice but walk back to continue the linear path… I guess that’s fine for a kind of “tutorial” level… I like the ambient here, specially the contrast between the seemingly normal grassy place and the dark space.
+But had no choice but walk back to continue the linear path… I guess that’s fine for a kind of “tutorial” level… I like the ambient here, especially the contrast between the seemingly normal grassy place and the dark space.

-I walk back to the giant floating mirror, and again after a lot of clicking I manage to make it work… then I find a lot of different options to tweak your character, specially your facial features… I try my best to make a look alike.
+I walk back to the giant floating mirror, and again after a lot of clicking I manage to make it work… then I find a lot of different options to tweak your character, especially your facial features… I try my best to make a look alike.

 As instructed by the game, I continue uphill to meet with the Oracle.
 Frustration strikes again when trying to open the door and I resort to googling for the issue.
 I found out it may be caused by the game running at too low FPS and I learned I could use ‘E’ instead to activat’e’ things.
-A life saver!
+A lifesaver!